nrsantamaria/message-board/README.md

 # Message Board

-This app can be used as a message board for people interested a career in development and looking to connect with developers.
+This app can be used as a message board for people interested in a career in development and looking to connect with fellow developers.

 ### By Nicole Santamaria